Travelport/travelport-uapi-tutorial/lesson_2-4.md

 {% endhighlight %}

-A few things are worth talking about from this snippet.
+Noteworthy items from this snippet:

 * The value returned by `getNextResultReference` is not meaningful other than as a marker to a follow-up request to indicate what part of the full result set has already been seen.

 * Second, the _same_ request object is re-used for each pass around the loop.
 The request parameters should be the same each time, with the full requests differing only by the next result reference.

 * Finally, the loop here keeps track of how many screens have been read and it stops when `MAX_REQUESTS` has been reached.
 This is both good policy and safe.
-It is good policy because the total list of results may be _far_ larger than you might expect: search for any hotel in Paris, France, can yield a great many results!
+It is good policy because the total list of results may be _far_ larger than you might expect.
 It is also safe because this protects you from launching a large, or even infinite, number of requests if you have a bug in your program.

 #### The Resulting XML

-The XML used to request "more information", aka "next screen", looks like this for a follow-up to the response shown in the previous XML listing:
+The XML used to request more information, aka *next screen*, looks like this for a follow-up to the response shown in the previous XML listing:

 {% highlight xml %}